OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/sellar.rst

-We use `add` to add `Components` or `Systems` to a `Group.` The order you add them to your `Group` is the order they will execute, so it to add them in the correct order.
+We use `add` to add `Components` or `Systems` to a `Group.` The order you add them to your `Group` is the order they will execute, so it is important to add them in the correct order.
 Here, this means starting with the ParamComps, then adding our disciplines, and finishing with the objective and constraints.

 We have also decided to declare all of our connections to be implicit by